PIQuIL/QuCumber/CONTRIBUTING.md

 #### Jupyter Notebook style

-We also require that Jupyter notebooks on this repo follow the same style conventions as the main package source code.
+We also require that Jupyter notebooks on this repository follow the same style conventions as the main package source code.
 Unfortunately, the git pre-commit hooks won't work on Jupyter notebooks.
-To get around this, we've written some custom [PyInvoke](https://www.pyinvoke.org/) commands to check style guide adherence of notebooks in the repo's `./examples/` folder.
+To get around this, we've written some custom [PyInvoke](https://www.pyinvoke.org/) commands to check style guide adherence of notebooks in the repository's `./examples/` folder.

-You can check that they are formatted properly by running the following commands from the repo's root directory:
+You can check that they are formatted properly by running the following commands from the repository's root directory:

 ```bash
 inv lint-examples -l flake8
 inv lint-examples -l black
 ```

-Unfortunately, `black` does not support autoformatting of Jupyter notebooks, but the above command will provide you with the changes that it would have made.
+Unfortunately, `black` does not support auto-formatting of Jupyter notebooks, but the above command will provide you with the changes that it would have made.
 However, there is an easier way, you can use the [blackcellmagic](https://github.com/csurfer/blackcellmagic) Jupyter extension